apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey/index.md

 |Knative Executor                                           | 48|15.58%|
 |I already have all I need                                  | 13|4.22% |

-Production Docker image wins and it’s not an surprise.
-We all know that deploying Airflow is not an plug and play process and that’s why official image is being worked on.
+Production Docker image wins, and it’s not a surprise.
+We all know that deploying Airflow is not a plug and play process, and that’s why the official image is being worked on by Jarek Potiuk.
 An unexpected result is that half of the users would like to have a declarative way of creating DAGs.
 That seems to be something that is “against Airflow” as we always emphasize the possibility of writing workflows in pure python.
 Stories about DAG generators are not new and confirm that there’s a need for a way to declare DAGs.